Jennie Jacques: Career

 Jacques made her television debut as Katie Fielding in an episode of the ITV police series The Bill.
-Her first major was as artists' model Annie Miller in the six-part BBC Two period drama Desperate Romantics (2009) about the Pre-Raphaelite Brotherhood.
+Her first major role was as artists' model Annie Miller in the six-part BBC Two period drama Desperate Romantics (2009) about the Pre-Raphaelite Brotherhood.
 Jacques made her feature film debut as Beth in the urban thriller Cherry Tree Lane and Ree Ree in the futuristic thriller Shank.
 Jacques has also appeared in Casualty on BBC One, where she played Lily Knowles, the carer of Megan Roach, in the episode "Nice and Easy Does It" broadcast on 7 August 2010.

 In 2011, Jacques was featured in the promotional video for the Mason single Boadicea.
 She also appeared in slasher film Demons Never Die (2011), in which she appeared nude during a sex scene with Robert Sheehan.
 Jacques appeared in an episode of Father Brown in 2013, and was then cast as the lead actress in the BBC afternoon series WPC 56, about a woman police constable in the male-dominated world of 1956.
 Both programmes were made by BBC Birmingham.

 Jacques portrays Judith, the fictional daughter of King Aelle, in the third through the fifth seasons of Vikings (2014–2019).
 In 2015, she played the role of Tash in the ITV sitcom The Delivery Man (2015), which aired for six episodes.
 In 2019, Jacques starred in the first series of the drama series London Kills, playing a homeless witness named Amber Saunders.

 Personal life

 Jacques is an ambassador for the Open Medicine Foundation.
-In a 2021 interview with The Sunday Times, she opened up about the ME/CFS and post-exertional malaise she developed after coming down with a severe bout of Epstein–Barr virus in early 2019.
-She had to put her career "on hold" as her condition affected her mobility.
-She has also been an advocate for those living with epilepsy as inspired by her sister.
+In a 2021 interview with The Sunday Times, she opened up about her experiences with myalgic encephalomyelitis (ME) and chronic fatigue syndrome, together known as ME/CFS, and the post-exertional malaise she developed after a severe bout of Epstein–Barr virus in early 2019.
+She stated that she needed to put her acting career "on hold" as her condition affected her mobility.

+Inspired by her sister, she is an advocate for those living with epilepsy.

-In 2021, Jacques was engaged.
-Already in 2020 she has stated on then Twitter that she had a husband.
-In a now deleted Instagram post she stated she had been married for a year.
+In 2020, Jacques stated on Twitter that she had a husband, and in a since-deleted Instagram post that she had been married for a year.
+The following year, she mentioned having a fiance during her Sunday Times interview.